 According to the CDC, chronic diseases are the leading causes of death and disability in the United States.
 They’re also the largest factor in constantly rising healthcare costs.

 Because of that, there’s a shift in some of the healthcare industry and support for more widespread adoption of the value-based care model.
-That’s because it puts more of the emphasis on preventive care instead of just treating ailments as they arise.
+That’s because it puts more of the emphasis on preventive care for individuals instead of just treating ailments as they arise.

 Value-Based Care vs. Volume-Based Care